SpaceVim/SpaceVim/docs/documentation.md

-`SPC j b` | undo a jump (go back to previous location) `SPC j d` | jump to a listing of the current directory `SPC j D` | jump to a listing of the current directory (other window) `SPC j f` | jump to the definition of an Emacs Lisp function `SPC j i` | jump to a definition in buffer (imenu) `SPC j I` | jump to a definition in any buffer (imenu) `SPC j j` | jump to a character in the buffer (works as an evil motion)
+`SPC j b` | undo a jump (go back to previous location) `SPC j d` | jump to a listing of the current directory `SPC j D` | jump to a listing of the current directory (other window) `SPC j f` | jump to the definition of an vim script function `SPC j i` | jump to a definition in buffer (imenu) `SPC j I` | jump to a definition in any buffer (imenu) `SPC j j` | jump to a character in the buffer (works as an evil motion)